CodeWolfHound/CodeWolfHound/README.md

 ## Skills
 - **Languages**: 𐃗# , 🐍 Python , 💧 Deluge
+- **Studying**: HTML , CSS , JavaScript
-- **Applications**: Visual Studio , Visual Studio Code , Creator Platform , Unity
+- **Applications**: Visual Studio , Visual Studio Code , Zoho Creator , Unity
-- **Front/Backend Development**: Game Design , App Design , Scripts , API's.
+- **Development**: Game scripting/programming , app design , scripts , APIs.

 ## Bio
-Im a self-taught programmer ( 1.5 years ) advancing from the IT field ( 5 Years ).
+I’m a self-taught programmer with 1.5 years of experience, advancing from a 5-year background in IT.

-Currently working as an app developer for the Creator team at Zoho.
+Currently, I work as an app developer on the Creator Team at Zoho.

-I love playing video games , talking with others , and enjoy solving problems using logic.
-Currently learning game development strategies and design to achieve my dream of being a game developer! 💖💖💖
+I love playing video games, chatting with others, and solving problems using logic.
+Right now, I’m learning game development strategies and design to achieve my dream of becoming a game developer!

 # Projects
-I'm the team lead in a game project with two other artists and another programmer using the Unity Engine.
+I’m the team lead on a game project with two artists and another programmer, using the Unity Engine.

-Im always eager to learn despite my limited experience in the field.
+I’m always eager to learn, even with my limited experience in the field.

 Here is a link to all my games ( Constantly Being Updated ) **`ProjectLink`** https://clumsybonesstudio.itch.io/